-Introducing Steve Barry.
-In his first in>pd blog Steve discusses the lost hour that managers could save if they just made some simple changes to their management style.
+Saving one hour a day.
+Introducing Steve Barry, in his first In Professional Development blog Steve discusses the lost hour that managers could save if they just made some simple changes to their management style.

 ‘I’m too busy to save any time’